liandrea4/liandrea4.github.io/knit/tree_skirt.md

 ## Timeline

-~Early Jan: Designed pattern and practiced some steeks!
+- ~Early Jan: Designed pattern and practiced some steeks!

-~1/15/2021: Finished designing the pattern and started knitting!
+- ~1/15/2021: Finished designing the pattern and started knitting!
 <img src="media/tree_skirt1.jpg" style="max-width: 80%" />

-2/1/2021: I finally got to the part where I can start my ladderback jacquard white (instead of needing to duplicate stitch every individual stitch)!
+- 2/1/2021: I finally got to the part where I can start my ladderback jacquard white (instead of needing to duplicate stitch every individual stitch)!
 But I am almost out of red and I don't want to start the ladderback jacquard part until I get more red because it will be harder to store/transport the project is 2 balls of yarn are attached to the work than 1.
 So I will need to go to the store and buy more red yarn.
 Feels so counterproductive because the goal of this project was to use up yarn, not buy more!
 I am thinking I will probably run out of white too...
 So perhaps I should buy more white while I'm there too.
 Sigh...
 I am also starting to slow down on the project; because the row lengths are increasing, each round takes longer and longer :/ I calculated it too - I am on row 66 out of 123 but if you go by % of stitches in the project, I am only 37% of the way through :( And I am already getting sick of stockinette.
 Well I guess that's why I started it in January, I have all year to finish it by Christmas!

+- 2/25/2021: Well I took a little bit of a break to knit myself the [speckled space socks](speckled_space_socks.md), but I'm back at it again!
+I bought a skein of yarn which out of all the yarn at Michaels, looked the most similar.
+It was Caron One Pound in Scarlet.
+I have a little ball of my old skein left, and I plan to alternate rows with my new skein and old skein to hopefully reduce any noticeable change in color due to dye lot.
+Wish me luck on this ladderback jacquard!

 {% include comments.html %}